CLIMAAX/crabook/crabook/resources/FAQ.md

 :::{dropdown} Can I replace the LUISA landcover data with another land use dataset?

+Yes.
-Yes, but expect the workflows to require adaptation to the resulting changes to the land use classification.
+However, the workflows may have to be adapted to the substituted land use classification.

-E.g., when mapping monetary value to land use classes and computing damages based on a vulnerability curve you may have to edit/remove/add entries in the tables for values and damages to match the classes of your substituted dataset.
+E.g., when mapping monetary value to land use classes and computing damages based on a vulnerability curve you may have to edit/remove/add entries in the tables for values and damages to match the classes of the substituted dataset.
 :::